MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 <!-- ====================================================================== -->
 ## Overview of the developer tools

-The following tools are included in the DevTools extension.
-These links are for the Microsoft Edge browser DevTools main article about each tool.
+The following tools are included in the DevTools extension for Visual Studio Code.
+The following articles are not specifically focused on the DevTools extension for Visual Studio Code, but are for the Microsoft Edge browser DevTools.

 | Tool | Purpose | Article |
 | --- | --- | --- |